exaltedmt/GradientScale-public/README.md

 ![Artsy](http://i.imgur.com/YciJ2sl.png)

-Your goal is to implement a Java application that can stitch together multiple images in a number of "artsy" ways.
+The goal is to implement a Java application that can stitch together multiple images in a number of "artsy" ways.
 This project will make use of interfaces and JavaFX 8.

 ## Build System